roryparker/roryparker/README.md

 I am comfortable with Javascript, HTML, CSS, and COBOL!
 I have several projects in the works.
 Ask me about them!

-You can send an Email me or find me on Instagram!
+                                    Talk to me on LinkedIn, Email, or Instagram

 <!---
 roryparker/roryparker is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.